nrkno/core-components/packages/core-dialog/readme.md

 // Setters
 myDialog.hidden = false // Open dialog
-myDialog.strict = false // Set strict mode
-myDialog.backdrop = false | true | 'my-drop' // Set boolean to enable/disable backdrop or string ID to point to custom backdrop element
+myDialog.strict = false // Set strict mode.
+If set, prevents the dialog from closing on ESC-key and on backdrop click myDialog.backdrop = false | true | 'my-drop' // Set boolean to enable/disable backdrop or string ID to point to custom backdrop element myDialog.style.zIndex = '9' // Set z-index manually.
+If unset, z-index is automatically set for both dialog and backdrop element.
+Default unset.

 // Methods
 myDialog.close()        // Close dialog